Chronic Lymphocytic Leukemia Treatment (PDQ®)–Patient Version

 Certain factors affect treatment options and prognosis (chance of recovery).

-- Red blood cell, white blood cell, and platelet blood counts.
+- The red blood cell, white blood cell, and platelet blood counts.

 - Whether the liver, spleen, or lymph nodes are larger than normal.